Waiting, fearing, singing: A night sheltering in Ukraine - NewsBreak

 Waiting, fearing, singing: A night sheltering in Ukraine

-These are the vagaries of life in makeshift shelters around Ukraine, where families try to protect the young and old and make conditions bearable amid the distant clatter of bullets, missiles or shells outside.

-Hundreds of thousands of citizens rushed to spend yet another night in Kyiv's subway network as air raid sirens howled Sunday.
-Among those taking refuge in shelters are some Associated Press journalists bearing witness to how Ukrainians are coping with the war tearing their country apart, like piano teacher Alla Rutsko.
+Hundreds of thousands of citizens rushed to spend yet another night in Kyiv's subway network at the howl of air raid sirens overnight Sunday.
+Among those taking refuge in shelters are some of the Associated Press journalists bearing witness as to how ordinary Ukrainians are coping with the war tearing their country apart, like piano teacher Alla Rutsko.

 “A terrible dream ...
 It seems to me that all this is not happening to me.
 The eyes see, but the mind refuses to believe,” said Rutsko, 37, sitting on an air mattress in Kyiv's Pecherskaya subway station.